 - Optis Wireless Technology et al. v.
 Huawei.
-Represents plaintiffs in a patent infringement suit against Huawei in the Eastern District of Texas involving standard-essential and implementation patents related to LTE.
-After a five-day trial, the jury found infringement, willfulness, no invalidity, and awarded substantial damages for each of the five patents-in-suit.
+Represented plaintiffs in a patent infringement suit in the Eastern District of Texas related to 4G.
+Kevin had broad responsibilities throughout the case and at both the jury and bench trials, including presenting an expert witness.
+After the five-day jury trial, the jury found infringement, willfulness, no invalidity, and awarded full damages for each of the five patents-in-suit.
+The case settled after the Court granted plaintiffs’ post-trial motion for exceptional case status and awarded all expenses and attorney fees.

 - Dynamic 3D Geosolutions LLC v.
 Halliburton et al. Represented defendant Halliburton and others in a patent infringement suit in the Western District of Texas related to geophysical software.
 The case settled favorably.